 BILLS FROM OUR PARTNER SERVICES

-Please note that while Student Health Services and UConn Health collaborate closely with each other clinically, they are different business entities, particularly for insurance and billing purposes.
-Bills and statements from University Medical Group and/or John Dempsey Hospital indicate services were provided by UConn Health rather than UConn Student Health Services.
+Please note that while UConn Student Health and Wellness and UConn Health collaborate closely with each other clinically, they are different business entities, particularly for insurance and billing purposes.
+Bills and statements from University Medical Group and/or John Dempsey Hospital indicate services were provided by UConn Health rather than UConn Student Health and Wellness.
 Be sure to check your insurance coverage for Urgent Care and Free-standing Emergency Services as the co-pays and deductibles may be different than those for care at Student Health Services.

-Should a student require emergency transport, UConn Fire Department is the campus EMS provider and, in most cases, students will be taken by UCFD ambulance to Windham Hospital, about 10 miles from campus.
+Should a student require emergency transport, UConn Fire Department is the campus EMS provider and, in most cases, students are usually taken by UCFD ambulance to Windham Hospital, about 10 miles from campus.
 Billing for services there may be from Hartford Healthcare, Northeast Emergency Medicine Specialists and/or Jefferson Radiology.